jash13desai/picaso-pic/README.md

 ## ✨ Features
 * Sign Up and Sign In for every user.
 User needs to login only once. </br>
-* Posting high-definition images with captions.
+* Posting high-definition images with captions and viewing of other user's posts in real-time.
 * Only users who follow you can view your posts.
 * User can like/dislike posts according to their wish.
 * Edit profile feature to upload / change profile picture or update bio.